 The Halo Kiwi Seed formula gets its ceramides from rice.
 Ceramides can be derived from other foods too, such as wheat and potatoes.

-Some evidence suggests ceramides stimulate development of elastin and skin cells called fibroblasts.
-Boosting production of elastin and fibroblasts would improve skin integrity and in theory, reduce skin aging.
+Some evidence suggests ceramides stimulate the development of elastin and skin cells called fibroblasts.
+Boosting the production of elastin and fibroblasts would improve skin integrity and in theory, reduce skin aging.

-One human study has shown a ceramide supplement improved skin moisture after 3 months of use compared to placebo.
-This investigation involved 51 women, age 21-63 who took 350 mg of wheat-derived ceramides per day.
+One human study has shown that a ceramide supplement improved skin moisture after 3 months of use compared to a placebo.
+This investigation involved 51 women, who took 350 mg of wheat-derived ceramides per day.

 Researchers in Japan have also noted both topical and oral ceramides improved skin moisture.
 In their investigation, they gave people 20-40 mg of corn-derived ceramides each day for 3 weeks and noticed improved skin hydration between 290% and 394%.

 Kiwi (scientific name, Actinidia chinensis) is the ingredient for which Halo Kiwi Seed Booster gets its name.
 Other names for kiwi include Chinese Gooseberry, Actinidia arguta and Actinidia deliciosa.

 Kiwi RX.
 This is Tati's trademarked name for her formula which is 50 times more concentrated than other kiwi seed extracts.